-- Which of the following statements concerning selection of species for research is FALSE? - 1.
-Vertebrate species should be used instead of invertebrates whenever possible. - 2.
-Dogs are higher on the species hierarchy than rabbits. - 3.
-The least sentient species that can provide the needed data should be considered for use. - 4.
-Apes are higher in the species hierarchy than rodents. - Vertebrate species should be used instead of invertebrates whenever possible.
+- - The least sentient species that can provide the needed data should be considered for use. - Apes are higher in the species hierarchy than rodents.

+Vertebrate species should be used instead of invertebrates whenever possible.

 Alternatives

 - They described three important concepts now known widely as the "three R's": - The purpose of these concepts is to minimize animal use and pain or distress while still achieving the critical scientific objectives that lead to advances in health and medicine.